YOUR ULTIMATE GUIDE TO ESG INVESTING

-As mentioned earlier, one end of sustainable investing spectrum are sustainable investments.
+As mentioned earlier, one end of ESG investing spectrum are sustainable investments.
 The other end is Impact investments.

 Impact investments purposely invest into companies or projects that have a specific (measured) impact focus.

 With impact investments, environmental or social return is usually the primary focus with a financial return as a secondary concern.
-In this case, the social return tends to be measured more accurately than a traditional socially responsible mutual fund or ETF.
+In this case, the social return tends to be measured more accurately than a traditional ESG mutual fund or ETF.

 However, the "average" retail investor typically does not use impact investments.

-For a traditional sustainable investment available to the average investor (mutual funds or ETF’s), the social return is not measured in near as much depth.
+For a traditional ESG investment available to the average investor (mutual funds or ETF’s), the social return is not measured in near as much depth.

 The investment management teams primary concern is building a strong investment fund of solid companies that fit their social guidelines, not in measuring the social return of these companies.

 As a result, you are going to have to focus more on the intention behind your investment decisions.
 You are making a choice to invest with your values.

 Behavioral finance has become a very important aspect of investing over recent history.
 It has shown us how much power our emotions and behaviors have over our investment decisions.

 When you look at the return history of a particular mutual fund,